Skip to content

 Read our guide to flexible benefit plans here.

 Almost any benefit can be offered to employees under a voluntary scheme.
-They include:
+You can consider including:

 Miscellaneous perks: